What's the difference between Vintage and Black Arts series?

 What spacing do I need?

 If you are using a Gibson style guitar that has Tune-o-Matic style bridge, or similar, you will need standard (49.2mm) spacing.
 If your guitar uses a tremolo similar to Floyd Rose, or Tele style bridges, 53mm will be your best option.
 We also offer a hybrid spacing, meaning that your bridge pickup will be 53mm and the neck will remain Standard to accomodate for the string travel along the guitar.
-The best way to check is to print out our spacing guide and measure your current spacing.
+The best way to check is to print out our spacing measuring tool and measure your current spacing.

 What wire do I want?